 - Aberrations are represented as Zernike polynomials from Z4 to Z22.
-To this we add higher spatial frequency wavefront error content that is based on the Optical Path Difference (OPD) map across the Hubble Space Telescope primary mirror.
-This is used as a proxy for higher-order aberrations beyond Z22, until measurements of the wavefront error for the actual Roman primary mirror become available.
+Since measurements of the wavefront error for the Roman primary mirror are not yet available, higher-order aberrations beyond Z22 are approximated by using higher spatial frequency wavefront error content based on the Optical Path Difference (OPD) map across the Hubble Space Telescope primary mirror.

-- WebbPSF-WFIRST does not yet model distortions of the apparent pupil shape as seen from the detector.
+- WebbPSF does not yet model distortions of the apparent pupil shape as seen from the detector.

-We are planning many additions and improvements for future WebbPSF-WFIRST versions, including the following:
+We are planning many additions and improvements for future WebbPSF versions, including the following:

 - Improvements to the graphical notebook interface and additional documentation.

 - Modeling of the distortion of the apparent pupil shape as seen from different points in the field of view.

 - Better filter transmission curves and high spatial frequency wavefront error maps, once these have been measured and released by the project.